-For a secure operation it is necessary to follow all recommendations of the "Installationsund Konfigurationshandbuch" [9] and to follow all requirements to the environment described in the Security Target [6].
+For a secure operation it is necessary to follow all recommendations of the "genugate Installationshandbuch" [8], "genugate Administrationshandbuch" [9] and "GUI Referenz" [10] and to follow all requirements to the environment described in the Security Target.

 The assumptions to the IT environment in the Security Target suppose that the TOE operates in a physically secure environment which prevents access from unauthorised users (OE.PHYSEC).
 This assumption includes the protection of the USB-stick with the PFL configuration.
-The USB stick has to be protected against theft, exchange and manipulation and it has to be made sure that the PFL will be only booted with the assigned USB-stick.
+USB stick has to be protected against theft, exchange and manipulation and it has to be made sure that the PFL will be only booted with the assigned USB-memory-stick.
 This aspect has to be considered in a defined security policy (A.POLICY).

-Plausibility of the information about existing bootinstall scripts have to be checked by an administrator each time before booting GeNUGate.
+Plausibility of the information about existing bootinstall scripts have to be checked by an administrator each time before booting genugate.

-External authentication servers are subject to the same organizational and physical restrictions as the GeNUGate.
+External authentication servers are subject to the same organizational and physical restrictions as the genugate product.